MSURoboCats/RobotCode2025/ros2_ws/src/Notes.md

 <!-- This method doesnt really work as the only method we have of determining absolute positon is IMU data from the BNO055, unfortunatly, this data is very innacurate for linear acceleration, and so we might have to instead rely on heuristics . -->

+## THE DISTANCE PROBLEM

+### Overview

+In order to determine the distance to a "known object" we must first be able to:
+1. Get image from camera with object
+2. Detect said object
+3. Get the pixel width of said object
+4. Perform the distance calclation fn